Streets of Rogue: Sequel

 In 2020, a sequel was announced by Matt Dabrowski.
 He added that he did not have any established development schedule at the time.
 The plan is to build it on the existing code of the original game, and make something that is more open-ended.
-Streets of Rogue 2 is scheduled to be released in early access in 2025.
+Streets of Rogue 2 is scheduled to be released in early access when it is ready.